IoakeimKyrgiafinis/WorldCup2026ML-MonteCarloSimulationPrediction/README.md

 Accounting for modern acclimatization techniques, this scaling factor is smoothed down to a baseline of `0.002` per degree Celsius.

 ### 2. Tactical Pressing Penalty ($\alpha = 0.003$)
 Next, we account for the fact that the participating teams have different playstyles.
-We extract each team's pressing intensity from analyst reports and penalize the high-pressure teams, based on the argument that heat is going to affect them at a higher rate.
+We extract each team's pressing intensity from analyst reports and penalize the high-pressure teams (Tor-Kristian Karlsen (2026)), based on the argument that heat is going to affect them at a higher rate.
 In extreme heat, a high-pressing team faces a double penalty: their tactical style becomes harder to maintain.
 The pressing adjustment models this interaction.

 Each team has a `pressing_intensity` score (`0` to `1`).
 The adjustment scales the pressing differential by heat severity (venue temperature divided by 40, normalized).